framsouza/eck-ready-for-production/README.md

 # ECK in production environment

-This articles will guide you on how to spin up an ECK environment ready for production together with,
+This articles will guide you on how to spin up an ECK environment ready for production which contains,

 - dedicated stack monitoring,
 - fleet-server & elastic-agent (with kubernetes integration),